 MLIS Student Experience

-- 73% completed the MLIS program in three or fewer years.
+- 69% completed the MLIS program in three or fewer years.
 Did you know that you can complete the MLIS program at your own pace, choosing the number of courses you want to take each semester?
 You have up to seven years to earn your graduate degree, but you could earn your graduate degree in as quickly as 12 months as a full-time student.
 View full-time course load scenario.

 - As an online school, we know the importance of timely technology help.
 When asked about our technology resource center and technology support, 96% of those who used the services were satisfied or felt neutral.

 - We help students to become the best job candidate by offering career workshops, a dedicated career blog, job search tips and guidance, access to job listing sites, and one-on-one consultations with our expert career counselor.
-76% of survey respondents took advantage of our school’s career development resources were satisfied or felt neutral.
+95% of survey respondents who took advantage of our school’s career development resources were satisfied or felt neutral.